- Online: February, July

 or part-time equivalent

 AQF level 7 bachelor degree in a health-related field, be AHPRA registered and maintain registration for the duration of the course; or be a current final-year student of a JCU MBBS program with a minimum 5.0 GPA

-The Graduate Diploma of Surgical Anatomy provides advanced education and training in clinically relevant anatomy.
-It covers the advanced structure of the human body by regions through a combination of core anatomy teaching, specialist surgical teaching, self-directed distance education and cadaveric dissection.
+Broaden your medical qualifications and learn the advanced structure of the human body by regions, through a combination of core anatomy teaching, specialist surgical teaching and a full human body cadaveric dissection.

 Cadaveric dissection workshops

 - Workshop 1 (18 April - 21 April 2020) - Head, neck and neuroanatomy

 - Workshop 2 (25 June - 28 June 2020) - Vertebral column and upper limb

 - Workshop 3 (26 September - 29 September 2020) - Thorax and abdomen